hexadess/hexadess.github.io/_posts/2024-03-08-question-mark-rooms.md

 # Question Mark Rooms

-One of the room types I added to my game is question mark room.
+One of the room types I added to my game is question mark rooms.
 I had the idea of wanting rooms with unknown outcomes (fairly standard in roguelikes), but until now I hadn't actually implemented any.
 This week I finally started adding some to the game.
 I wanted these events to be mostly give and take in nature.
 You get something good at a cost.

 <div align="center" class="d-flex justify-content-around flex-wrap">